Stefan-Radu/IntroductionToRobotics/hw3/README.md

-# Homework 2 - Semaphore
+# Homework 3 - Ghost Detector (a.k.a.
+EMF detector)

 ### Description